 People love it when they are offered something unique.
 The sense of getting a bargain increases sales.
 This is why offering discounts and hot deals always work.
 Here’s how Avira in cooperation with CouponBuffer.com did this.

 They offer a unique discount to visitors to kick start sales.
-Note that the page mentions money-back guarantee to help to make the decision easier.
+Note that the page mentions a money-back guarantee to help to make the decision easier.

 Create customized photos to make your website stand out among thousands of others that use stock photos.